madhukar01/grofers_order_assignment/README.md

 ## Database structure
 - NOSQL Databse with 1 table - to store Delivery vehicle constraints
-- slot_id is document identifier
+- slot_id is the document identifier
 - Example document:
 - ```
     {